 - Air Fryer Roasted Harissa Salmon with Paprika Potatoes and Brussels Sprouts

-Create a yummy wet rub in a medium mixing bowl by combining olive oil, cajun seasoning, salt, and pepper.
-For the cauliflower, slice it into 1-inch thick steaks.
+Create a yummy wet rub in a medium mixing bowl by combining olive oil, Cajun seasoning, salt, and pepper.
+Slice the cauliflower into 1-inch-thick steaks.
 Then, place the cauliflower steaks on a parchment-lined sheet pan, brushing both sides with the wet rub.

 Bake the Salmon and Vegetables